Chris-plus-alphanumericgibberish/dnethack/README.md

-dnethack
+dNetHack
 ========
-A varient of nethack 3.4.4
+A variant of nethack 3.4.4

 In addition to my original stuff, there is a whole mess of code that was appropriated from other nethack mods; Slash’em, L, Malcolm Ryan, James, Patric Muller, Pasi Kallinen, Nephi, probably others (wasn’t always good about documenting who’s code I was stealing...).
 New tiles for windowed mode are based mostly on existing nethack tiles and tiles from SLASH'EM.
-The tile indicating giant turtles was addapted from Legend of Zelda, a Link to the Past.
+The tile indicating giant turtles was adapted from Legend of Zelda, a Link to the Past.

 Implemented YANI's from rec.games.roguelike.nethack and the nethack wiki, including several of Jonadab the Unsightly One's suggestions.